artsy/eigen/docs/getting_started.md

 tree -f Pods | grep HaveValidSnapshot
 ```

+For updating Objective-C snapshots, you'll need to do the same work but on a file named `EXPMatchers+FBSnapshotTest.m`.
 ### Certificates

 We use Xcode's auto-codesigning.
 It should magically "just work" if you log in to Xcode with an iTunes account